MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example5.rst

 .. _Example5:

-Example 5 - The intensity of compressed birefringent discs
+Example 5 - Birefringent Discs
 ==========================================================

 The final example uses a movie of birefringent rubber discs that are being compressed by a moveable barrier.